Ember-RP/discord_register_bot/README.md

 ## Disclaimer
 Anyone who uses this on their server is capable of logging passwords.
 Encourage your users to provide throwaway passwords or unique passwords.
 This is a potential way to steal credentials, so it's ethical that all users should be aware and instructed to create unique passwords for your server.

+There are two versions of the bot, OLD, and 2022.
+These versions have different password creation methods.
+If your server is newer than January 2022, please execute the 2022 file.
+If your compiled core is a version older than 2022, please execute the OLD .py script.

 ## Contribute
 If you'd like to contribute, please fork and create a pull request.
 Your code will be reviewed and then merged with the main branch.